val-997/MediaLab_Summer_Python/assignments/assignment1/group_3_ass_1_2024_task1.md

 ## Interest:
 I would like to systematize information on paralyzed investment projects, to identify the factors that cause this state at the national level.

+# Davis Aguirre Blas

+## Database:
+Global Music Composition Patterns

+## Information:
+A comprehensive collection of musical compositions, categorizing them by genre, chord progressions, melody lines, and rhythm patterns, from the 1960s to 2023.

+## Interest:
+My goal is to explore the evolution and diversity of chord progressions in various music genres, understanding how these have shaped modern musical styles and influenced contemporary artists.